dmitriytat/jedi-validate/README.md

 ## How can I use it?

-This is a JS class, and you can instance it with DOM element and options object.
+This is a JS class, and you can create a new instance by passing in a DOM element and an options object.

 ```javascript
     new JediValidate(formWrapper, options);
 ```

-By default form will be sent via ajax with parameters which was setted in html.
+By default, the form will be sent via ajax with the parameters which were set in HTML.

 ## Why should I use it?

-Because it provide strict json format for interaction.
-You can send form as common serialize, as json object, or as FormData.
+Because it provides a strict json format for interaction.
+You can send a form in many different ways:

+* serialized
+* as a JSON object
+* as FormData.

 But server answer always have one structure.
 It is easy to implement.

 ## Options

-Options have 3 levels.
+There are three types of option:

 * Default component options;
-* Form attributes like action or method;
+* Form attributes such as action or method;
 * Initialization options.

 ### Default options

 ```javascript
     {
         ajax: {